8 Foods You Need in Your Kitchen for a Healthier New Year

 Nonfat or low-fat Greek yogurt is a stellar source of high-quality protein and many essential nutrients like calcium and potassium.
 Traditional Greek yogurt is strained so it removes the watery whey, resulting in a thicker, creamier yogurt with twice the protein and about half the sugar of regular yogurt.
 A typical single-serving container of nonfat Greek yogurt packs around 17 grams of protein—about the equivalent of three eggs!

-How to use it: Enjoy with fresh fruit as a snack or use to make smoothies, as an oatmeal topper, or as a healthier stand-in for sour cream or mayo in most recipes.
+How to use it: Enjoy with fresh fruit as a snack, or use in smoothies, as an oatmeal topper, or as a healthier stand-in for sour cream or mayo in most recipes.

-How to use them: Toast them to bring out even more flavor so you can use less.
+How to use them: Toast them to bring out even more flavor so fewer nuts satisfy your taste buds.
 Chop and sprinkle over oatmeal, yogurt, salad greens, roasted veggies, or whole grains.

 Despite popular opinion, there's no reason to give up carbs entirely if you're trying to lose weight or improve your health this year.
 In fact, whole grains (like brown rice, quinoa, farro, oats, and barley) have been linked to a lower risk of heart disease, type 2 diabetes, obesity, and certain types of cancer.
 Eating more whole grains may even add years to your life.